 In Police Quest 2, Jim Walls and Sonny Bonds make their respective returns, two years after Sierra’s release of the original.
 In this episode, Walls focuses on that eternal emblem of police the world over – the homicide detective.
 It’s the job that’s a goal for many, the most glamourized in the media, and here it gets the Police Quest treatment.
 You’ll be guiding Bonds through the familiar streets of Lytton, and a not-entirely-welcomed reunion of all the surviving cast from the first game.
 Playing the first game before this one is not a stone cold requirement, but is a very good idea to be able to follow along with the plot, as it references characters, events, and outcomes from the first pretty much all throughout the game.

-PQ2 takes place one year after you’ve tracked down the Death Angel, and aside from the difference in job description, there’s not much change from the ending of the first game to the beginning of the second.
+PQ2 takes place one year after you’ve tracked down the Death Angel, and aside from the difference in your job description, there’s not much change from the ending of the first game to the beginning of the second.
 Bonds’ hair is still dyed golden, he and Marie are still cultivating their relationship, and Jessie Bains is still in jail… but not for long.
 In what marks his second consecutive escape from county jail (Lytton apparently has no maximum security lockup), Bains overpowers a guard and flees, setting off the events of the second game.
 You will use all the tricks in your homicide kit to stay on his trail as he takes care of some unfinished business, and leaves a few warm corpses behind.

 A lot of improvements are made over the somewhat shaky original, not the least of which is the darker and more serious tone of this game.
 This should be expected since you’re now investigating murders instead of escorting kooky drunks to jail, but the entire game is far less childish than the first.
 The goofy humor has been reduced, Chief Whipplestick has been given the axe in favor of the much more plausible “Chief Eric Heitman,” and the plot has turned away from leaving chickens on the Sarge’s desk and ogling over Hootchie Kootchie Hannah.
 Fair credit must be given to Walls’ writing – he did indeed get better.
 Part of this could be because of gained experience or classes in the two years between, part could be that he saw a lot of triple-A cop films (and there were a lot by ’89), and got a better idea of how to mix drama, entertainment, and realism.
 Whatever the reason or combination of reasons, PQ2 is a better-written story.
 Despite some comedic, sarcastic, and racial scenes, it is also easier to take seriously.